MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.

-If the HTTPSSVC query results in a SERVFAIL error, and the connection between the client and the recursive resolver is cryptographically protected (e.g. using TLS {{!RFC7858}} or HTTPS {{!RFC8484}}), the client SHOULD abandon the connection attempt and display an error message.
-A SERVFAIL error can occur if the domain is DNSSEC-signed, the recursive resolver is DNSSEC-validating, and an active attacker between the recursive resolver and the authoritative DNS server is attempting to prevent the upgrade to HTTPS.

-Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it SHOULD abandon the connection attempt if the HTTPSSVC response fails to validate.

-Finally, when making an "https" scheme request to an origin with an HTTPSSVC record, either directly or via the above redirect, the client SHOULD terminate the connection if there are any errors with the underlying secure transport, such as errors in certificate validation.
+When making an "https" scheme request to an origin with an HTTPSSVC record, either directly or via the above redirect, the client SHOULD terminate the connection if there are any errors with the underlying secure transport, such as errors in certificate validation.
 This aligns with Section 8.4 and Section 12.1